matthewelmer/recipes/chicken_tostadas/chicken_tostadas.md

 - 16 Tostadas
 - 2 16-oz. cans of refried beans
 - 2.5 lbs. boneless skinless chicken breast (cooked and shredded)
-    - 1 1/2 tsp. salt
-    - 1 cup chicken stock (boullion broth is fine)
+    - 1 cup chicken stock
+    - 1 tsp. salt
+    - 1/2 tsp garlic powder
+    - 1/2 tsp onion powder
-    - 1/4 tsp. chipotle chile powder
+    - 1/2 tsp.
+Ancho chili powder
-    - 1/2 tsp. ancho chile powder
+    - 1/4 tsp.
+Chipotle chili powder
     - Freshly-cracked black pepper (to taste)

 ### Optional Fixins'
-- 16 oz. sour cream (for serving)
+- 16 oz. sour cream
-- 4 Large avocados (sliced, for serving)
+- 4 Large avocados, sliced
-- 4 fresh limes (sliced, for serving)
+- 4 fresh limes, sliced
-- Lettuce (shredded, for topping)
+- Shredded lettuce
 - 8 oz.
 Monterey Jack or Cojita Cheese
-- Hot sauce (for serving)
+- Hot sauce

 Instructions
 ------------
 ### Cooking and Shredding the Chicken
 1. Place the chicken in the pressure cooker, and pour the chicken stock over it.
-2. Pressure cook for 10-12 minutes, until each reaches an internal temperature of 165$degree$F.
+2. Pressure-cook for 10-12 minutes, until each reaches an internal temperature of 165F.
 3. Shred on a cutting board, then transfer to a bowl before mixing in all seasoning well.

 ### Assembling the Tostadas: